drewlshoaf/closest/README.md

 # closest

-given a zipcode or address, returns the closest location from a list of locations
+http server which returns the closest location from a list of locations, given a zipcode or address